jasonsturges/openfl-haxe-benchmark/README.md

     $ openfl test neko
     $ openfl test html5

-Executing one of the examples under the `tests` package, here is the result of executing the casting test suite:
+Executing one of the examples under the `tests` package, here is the result of the casting test suite:

 ![casting](http://www.labs.jasonsturges.com/openfl/openfl-haxe-performance-test/casting.png)